Skip to contents

 3. Decide how indicators should be aligned to the target frequency with indic_aggregators.

-4. Fit the target equation with bridge(), inspect it with summary(), and produce target-period forecasts with forecast().
+4. Fit the target equation with mf_model(), inspect it with summary(), and produce target-period forecasts with forecast().

 This vignette walks through that workflow with the package’s built-in Swiss GDP and barometer data.